-The School offers a Transportation Planning concentration within the M.U.P. degree.
-This option emphasises the acquisition of skills used in the analysis of complex problems, policies, and strategies in transportation planning.
+The School offers a concentration in Transportation Planning within the M.U.P. degree.
+This concentration emphasises the acquisition of skills used in the analysis of complex problems, policies, and strategies in transportation planning.
 A number of courses, an internship, and a final research project prepare students for professional practice in Urban Transportation Planning.
 Students in the concentration also benefit from expertise in transportation engineering found outside the School.

 As with the core M.U.P. degree, the concentration comprises a total of 66 credits completed over a two-year period.
 Students must register for at least four terms and earn satisfactory grades (i.e., a minimum of B-) in all courses.
 Central to the educational experience is group work in a studio setting, in which students collaborate in multidisciplinary teams to solve 'real-life' problems, generally in the Montréal metropolitan region.